 oblivious to the social and spiritual aspects of smallness, he's certainly

-right about many practical matters: thermal efficiencies and such.
-(A narrow
+right about many practical matters --thermal efficiencies and such.
+(A

-concern for efficiency, planning and engineering coherency can easily lead
+narrow concern for efficiency, planning and engineering coherency can easily

 Wind turbines and solar panels:

-Judge this issue for yourself and from your choice of sources --but with open eyes and ears for opinions on all sides of these issues.
+Judge this issue for yourself and from your choice of sources --but do so with open eyes and ears for opinions on all sides of the issues.
 Google: solar + panels + roof + leaks --and read.
 (Those old fashioned "+"es are optional.)